Edu4Chip/Subsystem_IMT/doc/index.md

-# Ascon crypto-accelerator
+# SoC

-SoC documentation is organized here.
+soc documentation is organized here.
 This is landing page for various HTML parsers.